Huegoxaga/notes/linux/README.md

 - OpenSSL is an open-source command line tool that is commonly used to generate private keys, create CSRs, install your SSL/TLS certificate, and identify certificate information.
 - OpenSSL version `1.0.1`, `1.0.1f`, `1.0.2-beta`, `1.0.2-beta1` are vulnerable to the HeartBleed bug.
+- run `openssl genrsa -des3 -out server.ca.key 2048` to generates a Triple-DES encrypted and PEM formatted private key in the current directory. will be prompted for a pass phrase.
+The pass phrase will be used to encrypt the private key.
+  - the private key file `server.ca.key`
+- run `openssl req -new -x509 -days 365 -key server.ca.key -out 192.168.100.100.crt` and will create a self-signed x509 Certificate, valid for one year (365 days) in the current directory.
+Signed with private key `server.ca.key`. will be prompted to enter the pass phrase to access the private key.
+  - the certificate file will be `192.168.100.100.crt`
+  - Users will be prompted to enter the Distinguished Name.
+For some of the field enter `.` can leave it blank.

 ### iptables